NelisW/myOpenHab/docs/00-contents.md

 - 1x describe various aspects of the Raspberry Pi hardware interfaces

-- 2x describe the mosquitto MQTT installation and operation
+- 2x describe the mosquitto MQTT and related tools installation and operation

 - 3x describe hardware and software aspects of the ESP8266